MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/test-a-sample-app-with-microsoft-365-developer-proxy.md

   - team=cloud_advocates
 ---

-This is a step-by-step introduction intended for beginners.
+This step-by-step introduction is intended for beginners.

-In this tutorial you will learn how to use the Microsoft 365 Developer Proxy for the first time against a sample application.
+In this tutorial, you learn how to use the Microsoft 365 Developer Proxy for the first time against a sample application.

 > [!IMPORTANT]
 > Have you installed and configured the proxy on your local machine?
 If not, [do that now](./Installation).

 ## Before you begin

-The sample you will use has been designed with keeping dependencies to an absolute minimum, however there are a few things that you will need.
+The sample you use is designed with keeping dependencies to an absolute minimum, however there are a few things that you need.

-You will need a Microsoft 365 Tenant and be able to use an account that has permissions to create an Azure AD App Registrations in your tenant.
+You need a Microsoft 365 Tenant and be able to use an account that has permissions to create Entra app registrations in your tenant.

 We highly recommend that you use a Microsoft 365 Developer Tenant with content packs installed when using this sample.
 You can create a developer tenant by [signing up to the Microsoft 365 Developer Program](https://aka.ms/m365/).

-You will need to have the following installed or configured to run the sample app used in this tutorial:
+You need to have the following installed or configured to run the sample app used in this tutorial:

 * Git (see [GitHub’s set up Git guide](https://help.github.com/en/github/getting-started-with-github/set-up-git))
 * [nodejs LTS](https://nodejs.org/en/)